 You will find the most recent updates and information posted below!

-The WI met on the 4th June.
-Sally Bryson president opened the meeting, there were 3 apologies Jenny , Eve and Gwynne.
+The WI met on the 3rd September.
+Sally Bryson president opened the meeting, there was 6 apologies.

 Programme for 2019